salespedrogabriel/salespedrogabriel/README.md

 * Programing languages: C - Python - SQL
 * Personal Interests: ⚽ 💪🏽 💻 📚

-*Currently studying One Shot Learning and Docker*
+*Currently studying JavaScript, Vue3 and MicroStation*

 💬 If you have any questions, feel free to reach me out by email!
 <!--